coffeebook/documents/explore.md

 Need have a nice way of compatible parsing.
 This could be the coffee compiler to work on special Markdown tags which would in fact be commands/macros.
-A convential way of breaking out of comments
+A convential way of breaking out of comments.

     config =